Black Excellence

 When Ms. Covin was 8 years old, her father enrolled her in the Program for Accelerated Careers in Computer Science (P.A.C.), which allowed her to explore her growing imagination with web technology.

-Outside of her technical career, Ms. Covin is an award-winning new media journalist and entrepreneur, spearheading innovative projects under Chenelle Designs and as the Editor-in-Chief of Unheard Voices.
+Outside of her technical career, Ms. Covin is an award-winning digital media journalist and entrepreneur, spearheading innovative projects under Chenelle Designs.

 Miss Chenelle Covin says she is honored to be part of this elite group of women, and will continue to represent and make a difference in any way she can.